bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/2 Curvilinear motion/relative position.md

 >> $r_{BA}=$ vector A to B
 >> $r_{B},r_{A}=$ some vector

-And that's litterally it, no clue why there are so many slides on this... it also works for r
+And that's litterally it, no clue why there are so many slides on this... it also works for relative velocitys, acceleration ect... not really that [[look the page needed a meme|complex]].